-MRI uses magnetic fields to make images of the inside of the body.
+MRI scanning uses magnetic fields to make images of the inside of the body.
 A computer produces two- and three-dimensional pictures.
 MRI of the breast uses an MRI to evaluate breast tissue.

 Breast MRI can be used to: